UrielDiaz1/babyC-Compiler/README.md

 ## babyC-Compiler
 A compiler for babyC.

-The program was developed and tested in Ubuntu 22.04.1
+The program was developed and tested in Ubuntu 22.04.1 & the ECS coding terminal.

 # Environment Setup (Linux Machine)
 1. Open a terminal.